-Taman Negara is Malaysia’s largest and best protected conservation area, spanning across three states in the center of Peninsular Malaysia (Pahang, Terengganu and Kelantan).
+Taman Negara is Malaysia’s largest and (relatively speaking) best protected conservation area, spanning across three states in the center of Peninsular Malaysia (Pahang, Terengganu and Kelantan).
 The name is a literal Malay translation of the word, “National Park”.
 It is officially 4343 square kilometers in size, which makes it much larger than any other protected area in Malaysia.

 A legacy of the far sighted Game Warden of then Malaya, Theodore Hubback, who lobbied hard to get the park established in 1938, Taman Negara’s value today is simply priceless.
 There is now nowhere else in Malaysia, let alone throughout South East Asia, where extreme lowland dipterocarp forest (stretching all the way to the top of mountain peaks and ranges), along with entire river basins, are still in their original state.
 There may be larger national parks in Kalimantan/Sumatra, but they are usually at somewhat higher elevation, and all suffer from shifting cultivation or from rampant illegal logging/poaching, thus demeaning their value.

-There are several reasons why Taman Negara is regarded as one of the very best conservation areas in South East Asia.
+There are several reasons why Taman Negara is regarded as one of the best conservation areas in South East Asia.